ethersphere/swarm-guide/contents/runninganode.rst

 Testing SWAP on your private blockchain.
 -----------------------------------------

 The SWarm Accounting Protocol (SWAP) is disabled by default.
-Use of the ``--swap`` flag to enable it.
+Set the ``--swap`` flag to enable it.
 If it is set to true, then SWAP will be enabled.
 However, activating SWAP requires more than just adding the --swap flag.
 This is because it requires a chequebook contract to be deployed and for that we need to have ether in the main account.
 We can get some ether either through mining or by simply issuing ourselves some ether in a custom genesis block.

 Custom genesis block